 Why eat fish?

 Heart disease is a growing problem around the world.
-It’s estimated that 40% of deaths across the globe are due to cardiovascular diseases such as heart attacks, angina, arterial diseases.
-An unhealthy diet, lack of physical exercise, and smoking all contribute to heart disease.
+It’s estimated that 40% of deaths across the globe are due to cardiovascular diseases such as heart attacks, angina, and arterial diseases.
+An unhealthy diet, lack of physical exercise, and smoking contribute to heart disease.
 The benefits of adding fish to your diet are huge.
-Fish is packed with fatty acids, vitamin D, iodine, selenium, all key to improved cardiovascular health.
+Fish is packed with fatty acids, vitamin D, iodine, and selenium, which are fundamental to improving cardiovascular health.

 Is it safe to eat fish?

-Plus, the amount of Polychlorinated Biphenyls (PCB), a group of human-made chemicals of carbon, hydrogen, and chlorine atoms that are no longer made in the United States, but they’re still in some older products, is about the same in the meats, eggs, vegetables, and dairy products you buy.
+Plus, the amount of Polychlorinated Biphenyls (PCB), a group of human-made chemicals of carbon, hydrogen, and chlorine atoms that are no longer made in the United States.
+But they’re still in some older products, including meats, eggs, vegetables, and dairy products you buy.
 Surprisingly, most of today’s PCBs in the United States come from non-seafood sources.

 So, because of all the health benefits of fish, just as you continue to eat vegetables, dairy, and meat, you should keep eating fish.
 One caution, though, is that if you eat local freshwater fish caught by family or friends, be sure to check with local authorities about the limit of fish to eat regarding contaminants in the area.